 To access the Emergency Shelter, start by calling our 24-hour crisis & information line at (805) 545-8888.
 Our staff is available to discuss options, provide valuable referrals, and help determine whether our Emergency Shelter Program is most appropriate for your situation.
 Learn more

 Our client-centered Transitional Housing Program provides temporary housing for individuals and families who are unsheltered or in need of housing as a result of fleeing intimate partner/domestic violence, dating violence, sexual assault, and/or stalking.
 The 6- to 24-month program provides support services to survivors using a client empowerment model.
 There are 10 transitional housing units located in San Luis Obispo and Grover Beach that house survivors and their families for up to 24 months.
-Transitional housing residents are offered empowerment-focused advocacy, legal services, case management, and therapy.
+Transitional housing residents are offered empowerment-focused advocacy, self-sufficiency services, and therapy.
 Learn more

 Advocacy and Legal Services